Latest released products

 Selecting the appropriate directionality based on the application scenario not only improves sound clarity but also effectively reduces crosstalk and feedback issues.

-Omnidirectional microphones have the same sensitivity to sounds from all directions, enabling uniform sound pickup without precise alignment with the sound source.
+Omnidirectional microphone have the same sensitivity to sounds from all directions, enabling uniform sound pickup without precise alignment with the sound source.
 This characteristic makes them ideal for multi-source environments such as conference rooms, classroom recordings, or small band performances.

 The choice of directionality determines whether the sound pickup is clear and free from interference.

-We offer a comprehensive range of microphones product lines, including wireless microphones, wired microphones, dynamic microphones, condenser microphones, portable Wireless microphone, and multi-functional all-purpose microphones.These products are widely applied across various scenarios such as live streaming, education, conferences, and music production.
+As a leading microphone manufacturers in China, our microphone factory specializes in designing and producing a wide range of high-quality audio solutions.
+We offer comprehensive product lines including wireless microphones, wired microphones, dynamic microphones, condenser microphones, portable wireless microphones, and multi-functional all-purpose microphones.
+Our products are widely used across various fields such as live streaming, education, conferences, music production, and more.

 Whether you are an audio brand looking to expand your product line, a channel distributor seeking stable supply, or a professional institution focused on content creation, we can provide you with cost-effective, highly customized microphone solutions.